fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 * adding fields to anonymous records ``{ x with A = 1 }``
 * unioning anonymous records `` { include x; include y }``

-These would all be fine features, but we will treat them as orthogonal: they wil be included if and only if they are **also** implemented for nominal record types.
-Today F# record types do not support the above features - even ``{ x with A=1}`` is restricted to create objects of the same type as the original.
+These would all be fine features, but we will treat them as orthogonal: they could be included if and only if they are **also** implemented for nominal record types.
+F# nominal record types do not support the above features - even ``{ x with A=1}`` is restricted to create objects of the same type as the original ``x``.

-If smooth nominalization is not possible, then some users will inevitably use the unique features of anonymous record types, but then be left with no path to nominalize their code when they want to be more explicit, or as their types gradually
+Without smooth nominalization, developers will inevitably use unique features of anonymous record types, but be left with no path to nominalize their code as it matures.

 ## Design Principle: Interop